36 Hours in Provence

-Our travel plan for the first day was to visit Avignon in the morning then to have a late lunch in Chateauneuf-du-Pape.
-We would wander through Chateauneuf-du-Pape, the town famous for wines, stop for a few tastings (degustions) and end up at La Bastide Rose where we were staying for two nights.
+Our travel plan for the first day was to visit Avignon in the morning and then have a late lunch in Chateauneuf-du-Pape.
+We would wander through Chateauneuf-du-Pape, the town famous for wines, stop for a few tastings (degustations), and end up at La Bastide Rose, where we stayed for two nights.

 Avignon – Morning

 An early morning wakeup in Uzes got us to Avignon in time for our second cup of coffee.
-Since I had taken the tour of the Pope’s Palace on an earlier visit, we opted to stroll around the main tourist area, then take a mini-train to view the rest of the historic landmarks.
+Since I had taken the tour of the Pope’s Palace on an earlier visit, we opted to stroll around the main tourist area and then take a mini-train to view the rest of the historic landmarks.
 The timing was perfect for us to get to the second stop of the day, Chateauneuf-du-Pape.
-For a tour of the Palais des Papes (Pope’s Palace) add another 1 1/2 to 2 hours to your morning in Avignon.
+For a Palais des Papes (Pope’s Palace) tour, add another 1 1/2 to 2 hours to your morning in Avignon.

 Chateauneuf-du-Pape – Lunchtime

 While part of our mission in Chateauneuf-du-Pape was to taste wine, we also wanted to see Chateau Des Fines Roches and have lunch on the terrace of the elegant hillside resort.
-I wish I could say we enjoyed the meal as much as the scenery, but the food and service were disappointing.
+I wish we enjoyed the meal as much as the scenery, but the food and service were disappointing.
 Perhaps it was a bad day for the chef and staff because I’d seen rather good reviews by others who have been there to stay and to dine.
 You should go there anyway… even if it’s for a cocktail.
-The view is amazing and the poolside dining spot is elegant, indeed.
+The view is fantastic, and the poolside dining spot is elegant.

 Chateauneuf-du-Pape – Afternoon Wine Tasting

-After lunch it was on to wine tasting.
-A little research reading online wine magazines definitely helped identify some of the world famous domaines to seek out.
-If we could hit just one of the well-known places for “degustion” (a wine tasting), we would be happy.
+After lunch, it was on to wine tasting.
+A little research reading online wine magazines helped identify some of the world-famous domains to seek out.
+We would be happy if we could hit just one of the well-known places for “degustation” (wine tasting).

-Our second stop was at one of the domaines on our list — Paul Avil’s Clos des Pape.
-The centuries old domaine consistently ranked high in wine publications and, for example, they were Wine Spectator’s 2012 Top 100.
-The tasting room was unassuming and the host was very friendly and helpful.
+Our second stop was at one of the domains on our list — Paul Avil’s Clos des Pape.
+The centuries-old domain consistently ranked high in wine publications.
+The tasting room was unassuming, and the host was friendly and helpful.
 Needless to say, the wine was superb!

 Thor – La Bastide Rose – Overnight

 A friend told me about La Bastide Rose, a boutique hotel located centrally in the area of Provence we were planning to visit.
-The bastide is owned by Poppy Salinger-Le-Cesne, wife of the late Pierre Salinger, press secretary to President John Kennedy.
-My friend also told me there was a museum on the property, filled with memorabilia from Salinger’s days in the White House.
-Since I was a huge fan of the Kennedys and a journalist myself, I could think of nothing better than to visit Salinger’s home to learn about his life and career.
+The Bastide is owned by Poppy Salinger-Le-Cesne, wife of the late Pierre Salinger, press secretary to President John Kennedy.
+My friend also told me there was a museum on the property filled with memorabilia from Salinger’s days in the White House.
+Since I was a huge fan of the Kennedys and a journalist, I could think of nothing better than visiting Salinger’s home to learn about his life and career.
 Perhaps I would learn some secrets about the days of “Camelot.”
 Cousin Judy agreed that a stay at La Bastide Rose would be the crown jewel in our tour of Provence.

-Pierre Salinger lived at La Bastide Rose with his family the last four years of his life.
-The private property, which is less than an hour from Avignon, is hidden away among groves of apple trees and acres of vineyards.
-The seventeenth century home and adjoining structure, converted from a paper mill, is along a section of the Sorgue River.
-At one time the property was a production facility for Italian marble objects.
+Pierre Salinger lived at La Bastide Rose with his family for four years.
+Less than an hour from Avignon, the private property is hidden away among groves of apple trees and acres of vineyards.
+The seventeenth-century home and adjoining structure, converted from a paper mill, is along a section of the Sorgue River.
+At one time, the property was a production facility for Italian marble objects.

-Our first night at the bastide we enjoyed a light meal of tapas, served to us as we sat on the terrace.
+On our first night at the Bastide, we enjoyed a light tapas meal as we sat on the terrace.
 Then it was early to bed.
 Day two was going to be very busy.